 “It’s not that we’re incapable of having platonic relationships, it’s that some men are just higher risk,” Garrison says.
 “Someone who doesn’t read body language well might create fantasies in his head.
 Combined with men’s typically ridiculously high sex drive, problems can arise.”

-Men who were socialized into stereotypical gender roles have more difficulty with having platonic friendships with women, Garrison says: “What it boils down is, the more insightful men are, the less they have to struggle with this.”
+Men who were socialized into stereotypical gender roles have more difficulty with having platonic friendships with women, Garrison says.
+“What it boils down to is, the more insightful men are, the less they have to struggle with this.”